-Bringing Help & Hope to the Middle East
+Bringing Help & Hope to jordan

 According to the UNHCR there are more than 750,000 refugees presently living in Jordan.
 Jordan hosts the second highest share of refugees in the world.
 The majority of the refugees are from Syria, although they host refugees from 57 different nationalities.
 83% percent of Syrian refugees live in urban areas while 17% live in three refugee camps.
 48% of the refugees are children.
 The large refugee population in Jordan causes stress on both their economy and society in general.
 While Jordan has been very kind and generous to allow refugees to come to their country there is very little opportunity for employment or assistance in general.

 Global Partners has the opportunity to impact hundreds of refugees in Jordan, to show and share real love.
 We see ourselves as one small part of their journey before they immigrate to a new country or go back to their homeland.